afrovera/simple-app/README.md

 Steps to deploy
 ------------------

-These steps assume that you have an AWS credentials with minimum required privileges to deploy the stack.
+These steps assume that you have AWS credentials with minimum required privileges to deploy the stack.
 The number of services deployed by this project requires very broad IAM permissions, I recommend using MFA-protected IAM use/role with such policy.

 Launching this AWS CloudFormation stack provisions a continuous deployment process that uses AWS CodePipeline to monitor a GitHub repository for new commits and AWS CodeBuild to create a new Docker container image and to push it into Amazon Elastic Container Registry (Amazon ECR).